$810/$1265, capacity 35 [register online]

 Throughout the event, indoor insect studios and aquaria will be available for general use, and the blacklight/mercury vapor lamp will run every evening.

-Lodging: Spacious 2-person ($3295) and 4-person ($3180) cabins are the default accommodations included with registration, but upgrades to the super-luxurious Tree Houses may be possible at additional cost pending availability.
+Lodging: Spacious 2-person ($3295) and 4-person ($3185) cabins are the default accommodations included with registration, but upgrades to extra-luxurious Tree Houses may be possible at additional cost, pending availability.
 Contact Caves Branch ASAP if you are interested in upgrading your accommodation- the lodge is a popular destination and the cabins fill quickly. [lodging preview]

-Required Equipment: At a minimum you will need to bring a camera and lenses capable of close-in photographs, as well as an off-camera flash.
+Required Equipment: At a minimum you will need a camera and lenses capable of close-in photographs, as well as an off-camera flash.
 We recommend an SLR camera with a 1:1 or greater macro lens.
 Alternately, suitable magnification is possible with a set of extension tubes, bellows, or a reverse-mounted lens kit.
-A point-and-shoot camera with a Raynox filter and a flash mount will also work.
+A good point-and-shoot camera with a Raynox filter and an external flash mount is also suitable.

-Price includes: All scheduled course activities, lodging, meals, and the shuttle to/from airport and lodge in Belize.
+Price includes: All scheduled course activities, lodging, meals, and transportation to/from the airport.

-Price does not include: transportation to Belize, drinks/snacks from the bar, laundry service, tours taken during the unscheduled day
+Price does not include: drinks/snacks from the bar, laundry service, tours taken during the unscheduled day

 If you wish to bring a non-participating friend or spouse, they are welcome to stay at the lodge during the course pending availability.
 Contact Caves Branch for arrangements.